open-cogsci/osdoc/content/02-about.md

 Acknowledgements
 ----------------

-Many thanks go out to Jan Theeuwes, Daniel Schreij, Edwin Dalmaijer, Lotje van der Linden, Per Sederberg, Jarik den Hartog, Cor Stoof and the entire Department of Cognitive Psychology at the VU University, who have provided invaluable advice, code contributions and technical support.
+Many thanks go out to Jan Theeuwes, Wouter Kruijne, Jarik den Hartog, Cor Stoof, the entire Department of Cognitive Psychology at the VU University, Jonathan Grainger, Françoise Vitu, Eric Castet, the rest of the people at the LPC in Marseille, and Andrea Epifani.

 We would like to thank [SR Research][sr-research] for their generous support.